Full-Time A Level Learners Aged 16-18 Years – Diversity (2023-24 Year-End)

 Learning difficulty or disability

-The A Level ethnicity profile shows our learners are more diverse than the local community and in line with the previous year with 45.9% of our learners from minority groups who make up 11.9% of the local population.
-The upward trend in improvement in achievement for black learners has continued, and an enhanced focus on those learners who identified as ‘mixed’ has closed the gap in achievement we acknowledged in 21/22 with a big improvement for these learners.
+The A Level ethnicity profile shows our learners are more diverse than the local community and in line with the previous year with 51% of our learners from minority groups who make up 11.9% of the local population.

-Dudley Sixth supports a number of students with learning difficulties or disabilities through a wide range of support mechanisms, with the proportion of learners declaring a disability/learning difficulty remaining broadly the same, 2022/23 – 58 learners compared to 51 in 2020/21.
-Achievement rates of this group are slightly lower than their peers which will be a heightened focus for the college in the next year.
+Dudley Sixth supports a number of students with learning difficulties or disabilities through a wide range of support mechanisms, with the number of learners declaring a disability/learning difficulty increasing in 2023/24 to 80 learners – 12.8%, compared to 58 – 9.4% in 2021/22.
+Achievement rates of this group has improved over the last year and is now comparable to their peers.